| CONTACT

 set of Pizza Toast.

-educational display "Before and After: Toast" were
+The museum, its curator and it's educational display "Before and After: Toast" were

 the cover story for the Jan/Feb 1992 "Journal of Irreproducible